emfree/strace-ebpf/README.md

-Some initial experiments show that syscall tracing using eBPF has way lower overhead than using strace:
+Some initial experiments show that syscall tracing using eBPF has much lower overhead than using strace:

 ```